 Instead of treating your property as one big asset, this study breaks it down into individual components.
 It identifies parts of the building that have a shorter useful life than the structure itself, like carpeting, appliances, and even landscaping.
 By reclassifying these items, you can accelerate their depreciation, taking much larger deductions in the early years of owning the property.
 This is a key part of a smart tax strategy that can significantly lower your taxable income and free up cash for your next investment.
 It’s all about re-categorizing assets you already own to maximize your tax benefits right now.

-How It Works for Rental Properties
+How It Works for Your Rental Property

 For rental property owners, a cost segregation study is a game-changer.
 Without one, you’re stuck with that slow, 27.5-year depreciation schedule for the entire building.
 But let’s be realistic, the carpet and the kitchen appliances aren’t going to last for nearly three decades.
 A cost segregation study allows you to separate these shorter-lived assets from the building’s structure.